rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

 Then I ask in the UI:

 ```
 Our blue deployment is degraded.
-Should I failover to green?
+Please scale up the green deployment to 2 replicas,
+wait until it is ready, and then failover the service to green.
 ```

 The agent replies with reasoning:

 ```
 Blue is experiencing high latency.
-Failing over to green is the optimal decision to maintain availability and prevent user impact.
+I will scale green to 2 replicas,
+verify they are ready, and then switch traffic.
 Do you want me to proceed?
 ```

-I respond `Yes`, and the agent executes the failover.
+I respond `Yes`, and the agent executes the sequence:

+1. **Scale up green** to 2 replicas
+2. **Wait until green is ready**
+3. **Switch the service selector** from blue → green

-Here, the difference is clear: the agent justifies its recommendation.
-My old watcher simply flipped traffic on a binary health check.
+Here, the difference is clear: the agent doesn’t just flip traffic blindly — it coordinates a safe failover.
+My old watcher simply switched traffic on a binary health check, but the agent reasons about readiness and avoids downtime.

 ---

-## 8. Grant Full Autonomy
+## 9. Grant Full Autonomy

-Once I’ve seen the agent make good decisions, I take the next step: I trust it with autonomy.
+Once I've seen the agent make good decisions, I take the next step: I trust it with autonomy.

 In the UI I type: